AxisCommunications/acap3-examples/vdo-larod/README.md

 Finally larod will load a neural network model and start processing.
 It simply takes the images produced by vdo and libyuv and makes synchronous inferences calls to the neural network that was loaded.
 These function calls return when inferences are finished upon which the application parses the output tensor provided to print the top result to syslog/application log.
 The larod related code is found in "vdo_larod.c".

 ## Getting started
-These instructions below will guide you on how to execute the code.
+These instructions will guide you on how to execute the code.
 Below is the structure and scripts used in the example:

 ```bash
 vdo-larod